How to Clean a Popcorn MachineLast updated on 11/17/2021

-Popcorn machines are a major money-maker for concession stands, snack bars, and more around the world.
-They produce a food that's constantly in demand to make sure your customers can walk away from your business satisfied with their purchase and bringing them back for more later.
+Popcorn machines are a major money-maker for concession stands, snack bars, and movie theaters.
+They produce food that's constantly in demand to make sure your customers can walk away from your business satisfied.
 But when you're finishing up after a busy day, you also have to make sure you clean your popcorn machine to prevent grease build-up, food contamination, and other harmful problems.
-Keeping a clean popcorn popper is not only sanitary, it helps your food taste better too.
-It may take time after you've closed down for the day, but a clean kettle is essential to continued growth.Shop All Popcorn Kettle Cleaner
+Keeping a clean popcorn popper is not only sanitary, but it also helps your food taste better too.
+It may take time after you've closed down for the day, but a clean kettle is essential to continued business.Shop All Popcorn Kettle Cleaner

 Cleaning Your Popcorn Machine

 Before you start the cleaning process, make sure all of the light and heating switches are turned off, and unplug the machine.
 Let the kettle cool for at least 30 minutes before you attempt to clean it.
 During that time, you can mix your Kettle Kleen concentrate with water to create the cleaning solution.
 To clean your popcorn machine, follow these easy steps:

 - Pour liquid cleaning solution into kettle.